parisbite/WiFiMonger/README.md

 Download the zip file
 Extract the contents
-In the directory with contents chmod +x dependencies.sh
+In the directory with contents:
+    chmod +x dependencies.sh
     ./dependencies.sh
     sudo dpkg -i RWFI.deb

 Use the name of RWFI package according to your system architecture.

- Just type
+Just type:
    rwfi
 in terminal to use the tool.
 *Do not use sudo rwfi
 </pre>